Multivariable Painleve'-II equation: connection formulas for asymptotic solutions: Derivation of connection formulas

-where $H$ and $H_1$ are 3$\times$3 matrices given by Eq.~(\ref{HH-gen}) for $n=3$.
+where $H$ and $H_1$ are 3$\times$3 matrices given by Eq.~(\ref{HH-gen}) for $n=2$.
+Henceforth, $H$ and $H_1$ will be called {\it Hamiltonians} to stress that they are Hermitian operators for real values of $t$ and $x$, so that WKB techniques developed previously specifically for quantum mechanical problems can be utilized.
 The evolution operator $U_P$ along an arbitrary path $P$ in the two-time space $(t,x)$ can be written as a path-ordered exponent: \be U_P={\cal T}_{P} e^{-i\int_P \{H\,dt +H_1 \,dx \} }, \ee where ${\cal T}_{P} $ is the path ordering operator, such that factors corresponding to earlier points along $P$ appear further to the right inside the product of evolution exponents $e^{-i\{H\,dt +H_1 \,dx \} }$.

 Equation~(\ref{u-tx}) can be written as